comp3013maa/comp3013Databases/README.md

 <b> Notes: </b>
 - For forms where users enter data to be stored in the database, use mysqli_real_escape_string() to escape the data (make it store in a safe way).
 E.g. in a registration form, for the username (you'd do this for name, email etc too) you do: $username = mysqli_real_escape_string($connection, $username);

+Stuff to include in video/report
+- Everything validated - forms validated, mysql injection avoided (mysqli_real_escape_string()
+- Uploads - don't insert all the fields into the database - save space by uploading file and storing name of file